-As demonstrated in \cref{tab:continual_learning_final}, Full-FT and Tailor exhibit significant catastrophic forgetting in the continual learning setting.
+As demonstrated in \Cref{tab:continual_learning_final}, Full-FT and Tailor exhibit significant catastrophic forgetting in the continual learning setting.
 They show severe forgetting of both the original pretrained knowledge (upstream Avg drops to 40.2) and downstream tasks, as evidenced by high negative Backward Transfer (BWT) scores of -15.6 and -13.2, respectively.
 This indicates that without explicit protection, the model overwrites previous knowledge when it adapts to a new task.

-In contrast, \ours achieves remarkable performance on continual setting.
-It keeps the upstream performance average of \textbf{v}, outperforming the Zeroshot baseline and MoeLORA.
-Most notably, \ours achieves a BWT of -2.5, which is substantially better than MoeLORA (-7.8).
+In contrast, \ours achieves remarkable performance in a continual setting.
+It keeps the upstream performance average of 61.2, outperforming the Zeroshot baseline and MoELoRA.
+Most notably, \ours achieves a BWT of -2.5, which is substantially better than MoELoRA (-7.8).
 This implies that our importance-score-based masking effectively isolates task-specific updates, enabling the model to learn new skills without forgetting.

 Moreover, \ours does not harm learning capability.
-Our method achieves the highest MFN of 66.6 and an H-score of 63.8, outperforming the strongest baseline, MoeLORA (MFN: 60.0, H-score: 60.6).
+Our method achieves the highest MFN of 66.6 and an H-score of 63.8, outperforming the strongest baseline, MoELoRA (MFN: 60.0, H-score: 60.6).
 While Full-FT shows a slightly higher Mean Finetune Accuracy (MFT) of 70.2, its final performance collapses due to forgetting. \ours maintains a competitive MFT of 69.1 while ensuring that these gains are retained throughout the sequential training process.
 This confirms that our sparse fine-tuning strategy can be applied to a continual learning setting.